 Gili Trawangan was filled mostly with backpackers, though there were a few upscale resorts for the non-backpackers.
 As we heard repeatedly, it was the type of place many visited with the intention of spending two or three nights, and then didn’t leave for ten.
 We didn’t have that kind of time, but we did decide to take a boat (23,000 Rupiah, about US$3) to Gili Air, one of the smaller islands, for one night.
 It was even more deserted and just as gorgeous.
 I felt like we were on some undiscovered paradise with barely another person in sight.

 We stayed at a charming bungalow at one end of the island for 250,000 (about US$28) that featured an outdoor bathroom with stone walls for privacy.
 It unfortunately also came with poo from what we could only guess was a lizard, but it seems to be an unavoidable part of lodging in tropical Indonesia.

-We walked a lap around the entire island of Gili Air in about two hours, including stops to sit in the water and count starfish.
-We hardly saw any other people.
-We had lunch with an amazing view of a kite surfer on the ocean.
-We ate one of our best dinners in Indonesia while watching the last bits of sunlight sink into the water.
+Eventually we had to leave and took a crazy fast boat from the Gili Islands to Bali.
+But during our time on Gili Air, we walked a lap around the entire island of Gili Air in about two hours, including stops to sit in the water and count starfish – and we hardly saw any other people.
+We had lunch with an amazing view of a kite surfer on the ocean and ate one of our best dinners in Indonesia while watching the last bits of sunlight sink into the water.
 I think our three days in the Gilis finally melted away my remaining stress from moving to Germany, and I felt more relaxed than I had in months.

 You might also enjoy: